andreascaudo/escape-orbit/README.md

 # Escape Orbit

 A 2D web-based space game where you control a spaceship orbiting planets.
-The goal is to escape orbits by burning fuel at the right moment to reach and colonize all planets in the solar system, avoiding hazards like meteors and black holes.
+The goal is to visit all planets in the solar system by entering orbit around them, while managing your fuel and avoiding hazards like meteors, black holes, and getting too close to the sun.

 ## Game Rules & Objectives

-- **Main Goal**: Colonize all planets in the solar system
+- **Main Goal**: Visit all planets in the solar system by entering orbit around them
-- **Scoring**: Based on fuel efficiency, time taken, and planets colonized
+- **Scoring System**:
+  - 20 points for entering orbit around a planet
+  - 50 points for flying directly through a planet
+  - 50 BONUS points for entering orbit within 5 seconds after flying through a planet
+  - 1000 COSMIC ACHIEVEMENT points for visiting all planets
-- **Failure Conditions**: Running out of fuel, colliding with a meteor, or being consumed by a black hole
+- **Failure Conditions**: Running out of fuel, colliding with a meteor, being consumed by a black hole, or getting incinerated by the sun
-- **Visual Indicators**: Planets show 🪂 when visited by orbit and 🏴‍☠️ when colonized
+- **Visual Indicators**: Planets show 🪂 when visited by orbit

 ## Game Mechanics

 - **Orbit**: Your spaceship automatically orbits planets when close enough.
 Orbit radius adapts to your approach distance!
 - **Fuel Management**: Orbiting drains fuel slowly, boosting costs fuel
 - **Trajectory Prediction**: See your predicted flight path when leaving orbit
-- **Colonization**: Reach planets to colonize them and refuel
+- **Planet Visits**: Fly through planets for points and fuel, or enter orbit for strategic advantages
-- **Hazards**: Avoid meteors and black holes
+- **Hazards**: Avoid meteors, black holes, and the sun's intense radiation
 - **Fuel Pods**: Collect satellite fuel pods (🛰️) to replenish your fuel supply
+- **Bonus Scoring**: Get extra points with strategic maneuvers like direct visits followed by orbit

 ## Advanced Physics